KumaV1/Custom-Modifiers-in-Melvor/ModCreatorReadme.md

 monsterIsOfType: (monster: Monster, monsterType: string | MonsterType) => boolean

 // Example
-monsterIsOfType(monsterObject, "Dragon");
+monsterIsOfType(monsterObject, MonsterType.Dragon); // if you have the type-definition classes, see "Intellisense" section monsterIsOfType(monsterObject, "Dragon");

 // Purpose: Check, for a specific monster, whether they are of a certain type